 This world-class sustainable heritage and urban forest park transcends beyond merely a fresh green space for the community to enjoy and experience.
 It is a sanctuary designed to promote appreciation of the natural environment and become the centre-point for various initiatives meant to foster closer interaction within the community.

 Financial struggle amongst university students is real.
-Cost of living is an issue faced by many students, especially those from low income family.
-Their single source of fund is an education loan but after paying for course / study fees, accommodation and transportation, and study materials, not much is left for sustenance and many of these students routinely skip meals.
-In addressing their plight and to alleviate their financial burden, Yayasan UEM has introduced the Student Aid Programme in 2019 where we provide cash assistance to university students from low income families who are studying at selected public universities in Malaysia.
-257 university students from 7 local universities were recipients of this initiative in 2019.
+Cost of living is an issue faced by many students especially those from low income families.
+In addressing their plight and to alleviate their financial burden, we introduced the Yayasan UEM Student Aid Programme in 2019 where we provide cash assistance to university students from underprivileged background studying at selected public universities in Malaysia.
+To date, 857 university students from 8 local universities are recipients of this initiative.